 Here’s a nice little thing to ponder.
-Suppose syntactic computation is bound by some cyclic domains – we can call them “phases” (though I am on record with the opinion that phase theory is a faded facsimile of Subjacency, and many of its more recent developments, a faded facsimile of Barriers).
+Suppose syntactic computation is bound by some cyclic domains – we can call them “phases” (though I am on record with the opinion that phase theory is largely a facsimile of Subjacency, and many of its more recent developments, a facsimile of Barriers).
 And suppose that we encounter a configuration like (1) in which H is able to access XP but unable to access YP, where XP and YP both seem, as far as we can tell, featurally suited to H’s needs:

 (1) H ≫ XP ≫ YP (where ‘≫’ represents asymmetric c-command)

 In principle, the explanation could be phases: there is a cyclic domain that includes YP but not XP (and not H), and that’s what prevents H from talking to YP.